When is Levi’s GranFondo?

 What’s packet pickup?

 Packet pickup is when you show up in person at the Finley Center to get your rider packet, your t-shirt and your swag bag.
 You must do this in person.
 No one else can do it for you.
 You must be the one who signs the waiver and shows your photo ID.
-We will repeat this several times, but there is no other option.
-You must sign a waiver and the ride rules.
 We’ll have bike industry exhibitors onsite and our GranFondo merchandise booth will be in full swing.
 And yes, we make Levi do this too.
 No exceptions!